guardian/editorial-tools-integration-tests/README.md

 Tests are located in `cypress/integration`.
 They are written in mocha/chai with Cypress commands to navigate the DOM.
 Any `spec` files within the `cypress/integration` folder will be picked up by the test runner automatically.

-An example test for MyCoolService looks like the following:
+An example test for MyCoolService in a file located in `cypress/integration/myCoolService.js` looks like the following:

 ```js
 describe('MyCoolService Integration Tests', () => { // It's good to have the service name in your top describe block